 The Scottish Courts and Tribunals Service website has more information on how to make a summary application to a sheriff court.

-Once the sheriff has reviewed your case he or she will make a decision.
+Once the sheriff has reviewed your case they will make a decision.
 This decision is final.

 If your appeal is unsuccessful